Lycanthrope8/Diamond-Catcher-Game-Python-OpenGL-/README.md

 - Python installed on your system.
 - [PyOpenGL](https://pypi.org/project/PyOpenGL/) library for graphics rendering.

-#Please Do follow me in GitHub if this helps
+# Please do follow me in GitHub if this helps

 ### Installation
 1. Clone the repository to your local machine: